 How Should a Landlord Store a Tenant’s Security Deposit in Virginia?

 Before 2014, landlords were obligated by law to place tenants’ deposits in an interest-earning account.
 The rate of interest was set below that of the Federal Reserve’s discount rate.
 The interest was only due to tenants who’d have rented the dwelling for at least 13 months.
-The interest was only payable at the end of the tenancy.
+The requirement to pay interest was only applicable at the end of the tenancy.

 The state of Virginia no longer requires landlords to store a tenant’s deposit in an interest-accruing account.
 The only exception to this is if both you and your tenants agree to do so.
 This agreement must be in writing.